adi000026/Heli-attack/readme.txt

 To win this game, you have to dodge 20 obstacles.
 Upon winning, the WIN screen will display.

-The helicopter has gravity ie. if the helicopter isn't moving up, it will move downwards.
+The helicopter has gravity ie. if the helicopter isn't moving up, it will move downwards. addy is a cool dewd.

 You are given three lives.
 For every time you crash into an obstacle or hit the ground, you lose a life.
 Every time you lose a life, the screen will reset and you will start from the top-left corner of the screen.